-Recently in the secondhand transaction market, buying and selling DRAM—"ram-tech" (RAM + investment)—has been booming.
-As semiconductor manufacturers focus on producing high-bandwidth memory (HBM) and the supply of general-purpose DRAM plunges, "memory inflation," with new-product prices rising overnight, has energized secondhand transactions.
+In the secondhand market, buying and selling DRAM, dubbed "ram-tech (RAM + investment)," has been booming recently.
+As chipmakers focus on producing high-bandwidth memory (HBM) and the supply of standard DRAM plunges, "memory inflation," where new-product prices rise overnight, has energized secondhand transactions.

 /Courtesy of Joonggonara

-An analysis on the 26th of data from the secondhand transaction platform Joonggonara for the past three months (Nov.
+An analysis on the 26th of data from the past three months (Nov.
 2025–Jan.
-2026) found that memory-related transaction volume surged 759.7% from a year earlier.
-In particular, DDR5 transaction volume jumped 527.4%, and even the older DDR4 rose 322.8%, showing a shortage across generations.
+2026) on the secondhand transaction platform Joonggonara showed that memory-related transaction volume surged a staggering 759.7% from a year earlier.
+In particular, DDR5 transaction volume jumped 527.4%, and even the older DDR4 rose 322.8%, reflecting a shortage across generations.

 The price surge is even more dramatic.
-According to the price comparison site DANAWA, the lowest new price for "Samsung Electronics DDR5-5600 (32GB)" as of the day is in the 700,000 won range.
-Considering it was around 130,000 won in the same month a year earlier, it has jumped more than fivefold in a year.
-As a result, secondhand products also carry a substantial premium, with secondhand 32GB Samsung Electronics RAM fetching up to 520,000 won in transactions.
+According to the price-comparison site DANAWA, the lowest new-product price for "Samsung Electronics DDR5-5600 (32GB)" stood in the 700,000-won range as of the day.
+Considering it hovered around 130,000 won in the same month a year earlier, it has leapt more than fivefold in a year.
+As a result, hefty premiums have attached to used products as well, with a used 32GB Samsung Electronics RAM at times transacting for as high as 520,000 won.

-On the ground, RAM is no longer seen as just a component.
+On the ground, RAM is no longer seen as a mere component.
 For PC cafe owners who operate hundreds of PCs, RAM is a "core asset" that can be liquidated fastest in a crisis.
-A source in the Yongsan distribution industry said, "As new-product supply has fallen to about half of normal years, we're even seeing a reversal where secondhand prices threaten new-product launch prices," adding, "Rather than handing over the whole tower, it has become industry practice to pull out only the RAM and conduct partitioning sales when the going rate is high."
+A source in the Yongsan distribution industry said, "As new-product supply has fallen to about half of typical years, we're even seeing a reversal where used prices threaten launch prices for new items," adding, "Rather than handing over the whole tower, it has become industry practice to pull out only the RAM and sell in pieces through partitioning when market prices are high."

-Among individual users, "RAM currency arbitrage" is also active.
-They sell highly liquid Samsung Electronics RAM at the peak to realize a gain, then use that cash to cover system upgrade expenses.
-A user in a hardware community said, "The cost-performance of the RAM I kept in my desk drawer beats my stock returns," adding, "Until the supply crunch is resolved, RAM is the most reliable safe asset."
+Among individual users, "RAM currency plays" are also active.
+Highly liquid Samsung Electronics RAM is sold at the peak to realize gains, and the funds are then used to cover system upgrade expenses.
+A user on a hardware community said, "The cost-effectiveness of the RAM I kept in a desk drawer beats my stock returns," adding, "Until the supply crunch eases, RAM is the most reliable safe asset."

-The root cause of this phenomenon lies in manufacturers' "selection and concentration" strategy driven by a surge in demand for artificial intelligence (AI) servers.
-As major manufacturers such as Samsung Electronics and SK hynix increase the share of HBM production, general-purpose DRAM such as DDR4 has been pushed to a lower priority.
+The root cause of this phenomenon lies in manufacturers' "selection and concentration" strategy amid surging demand for artificial intelligence (AI) servers.
+As major manufacturers such as Samsung Electronics and SK hynix expand the share of HBM production, production of standard DRAM such as DDR4 has been pushed down the priority list.

-Experts expect the supplier's market to continue for the time being.
-Ryu Hyeong-geun, a researcher at Daishin Securities, said, "Even if we conservatively strip out phantom demand, it's an environment where supply can't keep up with demand," projecting that price leadership will continue.
+Experts expect the supplier's-market phase to continue for the time being.
+Ryu Hyeong-geun, a researcher at Daishin Securities, said, "Even after conservatively stripping out phantom demand, this is an environment where supply cannot catch up with demand," forecasting that pricing power will continue.

-An industry source said, "The current ram-tech craze is a distorted form of investment created by an imbalance in semiconductor supply and demand," adding, "Because prices can swing depending on manufacturers' inventory management policies or the pace of process transitions, investors should be cautious about excessive accumulation beyond real demand."
+An industry source said, "The current ram-tech frenzy is a distorted form of investment created by semiconductor supply-demand imbalances," adding, "Because prices can swing depending on manufacturers' inventory management policies and the speed of process transitions, excessive stockpiling beyond real demand should be approached with caution."

 ※ This article has been translated by AI.
 Share your feedback here.